DPDK/dpdk/doc/guides/prog_guide/packet_framework.rst

 to just the set of keys currently in the identified table bucket.

-The performance of the hash table lookup operation is greatly improved, provided that the table keys are evenly distributed amongst the hash table buckets, which can be achieved by using a hash function with uniform distribution.
+The performance of the hash table lookup operation is greatly improved, provided that the table keys are evenly distributed among the hash table buckets, which can be achieved by using a hash function with uniform distribution.
 The rule to map a key to its bucket can simply be to use the key signature (modulo the number of table buckets) as the table bucket ID: